MultiCraft/repixture/README.md

 ## Bugs, problems and limitations

-- Villages sometimes have huge landmasses or floating treecaps above them
+- Villages might cut aggressively through the terrain or trees
 - The v6 mapgen is intentionally disabled

 ## Changelog